vitelabs/vite-wiki/docs/api/rpc/register.md

 :::

 ## register_getUpdateRegistrationData
-Return the composed request data to update the information of an existing registration
+Return the composed request data for changing block producer of an existing registration

 - **Parameters**:

-  * `Gid`: Consensus group ID, must be the same value as registered
+  * `Gid`: Consensus group ID, must be the same filled value when the super node was registered
-  * `string`: The node name of block producer, must be the same value as registered
+  * `string`: The super node name, must be the same filled value when the super node was registered
   * `Address`: The account address of new block producer

 - **Returns**: